psharma-alberta/data-science/README.md

     - *learning Linear Algebra basics*
     - *using 'Data Science from Scratch' book for coding specific algorithms*
 - moved on to **Data Science from Scratch** book
+- moved on to **Microsoft Professional Program for Artificial Intelligence** certification

 [Neural Networks](https://github.com/mobilege/data-science/blob/master/neural-networks.md)